 #8 Keep it simple

 We talk a lot in our house and once I paid attention to how I was communicating with my little girl, I realised that I was using very complicated language.
 Long sentences.
 I’d fallen into the habit of expanding everything she said to make it even more complex!
-I had to work at actually saying less and keeping my own contributions short and simple.
-So no long and complicated sentences.
+I had to work at actually saying less and keeping my own contributions shorter and simpler until her speech had settled.

 #9 Take turns